pkassraie/CNN_Visualizations/README.md

 [2] There is a function for each type of visualization.
 The common arguments between all functions are:

-* Choose Network: Currently you can either choose 'ResNet50', 'VGG19' or 'AlexNet'.
+* Choose Network: Currently you can either choose pretrained 'ResNet50', 'VGG19' or 'AlexNet' or 'Custom' network.

+* Training: Choose either 'Normal' or 'Adversarial'.

+* Structure: Having chosen 'Custom' network, choose its structure from 'ResNet50' and 'VGG19'.

 * Attack Type: Can be chosen from: 'FGSM', 'LBFGS', 'PGD', 'RPGD', 'Boundary', 'DeepFool', 'SinglePixel', 'SalMap'